In 2022, tuition for full-time students at Louisiana College was $19,590 a year.

 The breakdowns above provide a good estimate of the total cost of attendance before financial aid and scholarships.
 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of Louisiana College undergrads use financial aid to to cover the cost of tuition.
-In 2021, 714 of the 942 undergrads enrolled received financial aid.
-Louisiana College meets 64 percent of the demonstrated financial need for undergraduates.
+The majority of Louisiana College undergrads use financial aid to finance their education.
+In 2022, 668 of the 959 undergrads enrolled received financial aid.
+Louisiana College meets 70.34% of the demonstrated financial need for undergraduates.

-The average financial aid package for a full-time, first-year student is around $15,685 a year.
-Around 77 percent of Louisiana College undergrads take out student loans to cover any remaining costs.
-Louisiana College graduates who have student loans graduate with an average of $25,656 of student loan debt.
+The average financial aid package for a full-time, first-year student is around $16,257 a year.
+Around 70% of Louisiana College undergrads take out student loans to cover any remaining costs.
+Louisiana College graduates who have student loans graduate with an average of $24,290 of student loan debt.

 The average debt for each loan type varies.